vanhoefm/fragattacks/README.md

 | Netgear WN111v2        | Yes | No   | patched driver          | yes                     |
 | Alfa AWUS036ACH        | Yes | Yes  | no                      | yes                     |

-The three two colums signify:
+The last two columns signify:

 1. Mixed mode: whether the network card can be used in the recommended [mixed mode](#id-mixed-mode).